Spatio-temporal modeling of urban extreme rainfall events at high resolution: Application to rainfall data

 \subsection{Empirical evidence of space-time non-separability}

-We investigate the space-time structure of extremal dependence using empirical spatio-temporal extremal variogram estimated from the extremogram in Equation~(\eqref{eq:chivario}).
-Under a separable space-time structure, the spatial variogram curves are expected to be proportional across temporal lags. \autoref{fig:empiricalvariospatemp} shows that the empirical variogram exhibits clear changes in curves shape across different temporal lags, indicating an interaction between spatial and temporal dependence.
-This behavior provides strong empirical evidence against a separable spatio-temporal variogram for extreme rainfall in the OMSEV data.
-This justifies the non-separable variogram introduced in our model.
+We investigate the space-time structure of extremal dependence using the empirical spatio-temporal extremal variogram.
+It is estimated from the empirical extremogram obtained by replacing probabilities from Equation~\eqref{eq:extremogram} by observed proportions of exceedances at a fixed high quantile $q$.
+The transformation in Equation~\eqref{eq:chivario} is then applied to obtain the variogram.
+To assess additive separability we consider the quantity $\gamma(\h,\tau) - \gamma(0,\tau)$.
+Under an additive separable structure, described in Equation~\eqref{eq:gammasep}, this difference becomes $\gamma_{\Sset}(\h) - \gamma_{\Sset}(0)$, independent of the temporal lag $\tau$. \autoref{fig:empiricalvariospatemp} shows that the empirical curves do not collapse to a single function of $\h$, and exhibit clear changes in shape across temporal lags.
+This indicates a strong interaction between spatial and temporal components.
+This behaviour provides strong empirical evidence against an additive separable spatio-temporal variogram for extreme rainfall in the OMSEV data, supporting a non-separable variogram in our model.